Over the last two years, we have seen a dramatic shift in the corporate world.

 When employees have a positive experience, spending time together in a work environment is easier and more meaningful.
 In addition, when a team enjoys spending time together, they are more motivated and eager to get the job done, with a shared sense of camaraderie and loyalty tying them together and bonding them more closely to the company.

-Collaboration is another soft skill that can be practised during a workshop.
+Collaboration is another soft skill that can be practiced during a workshop.
 Team members assess each other’s strengths and weaknesses, find the best way to split the work accordingly, and value how the combined effort makes the task seem less overwhelming.

 In both the workplace and the kitchen, when the work is spread out over the team’s strengths, every aspect of the activity gets the best man for the job.